captainurist/qnob/doc/audio_tool_tip.md

 What we have there:
 * `WM_GETTEXT`.
 Windows does all the marshaling for us, so this just works, and returns the tooltip text.
 Which means that we're on the right track.
 * `TTM_GETTOOLCOUNT`.
-This one returns the number of tools inside a tooltip, and I have over 10.
+This one returns the number of tools inside a tooltip, and I have over 10 of these.
 Looks like it's one per tray icon.
-* `TTM_GETCURRENTTOOLW` gets extended info about the tool, but it's a `WM_USER` message, and it doesn't get marshaled.
+* `TTM_GETCURRENTTOOLW` retrieves extended info about the tool, but it's a `WM_USER` message, and it doesn't get marshaled.
 So we need to roll something on our own, and this is what I came up with:

   ```cpp
     DWORD processId;